Why should you take special care of WooCommerce order emails?

 Quick note: When you need to send plain customer notes, remember to disable that email template in the YayMail interface.
 This helps make sure your message will be sent to customers with the default WooCommerce email design.

-Insert promotional sidebar and other media content
+Insert promotional sidebar

 With the YayMail framework, it’s also super easy to add multiple custom columns to any email templates.